ARMmbed/mbed-device-connector-documentation/docs/Quick-guide.md

 - an Ethernet cable
 - a micro-USB cable

-For the mbed Device Connector you only need a computer with an internet connection.
+For mbed Device Connector you only need a computer with an internet connection.

 ### Software

 You can get the mbed Client library from the [mbed-client github repository](https://github.com/ARMmbed/mbed-client).
 Clone the repository to your computer as follows:

-`how to clone the repo`
+`git clone`

 You will also need [yotta](http://yottadocs.mbed.com/#installing) for building your mbed Client application.

-The mbed Device Connector is available for you at [this website](https://connector.mbed.com/).
+mbed Device Connector is available for you at [this website](https://connector.mbed.com/).
 You just need to log in with your mbed account.

 ## Examples